Riddick (film): Home media

-Riddick was released on DVD and Blu-ray on December 31, 2013.
+Riddick was released on DVD and Blu-ray on January 14, 2014.
 The film grossed an additional $23,026,441 through domestic DVD and Blu-ray sales.

 Differences in plot from theatrical release

-A number of additions to the plot are included in the director's cut of the movie which was released on Blu-ray and DVD on December 31, 2013. and provided a longer story than the theatrical version.
-The extended cut of the movie is approximately 8 minutes longer than the theatrical version and includes extended and additional scenes not seen in the theatrical version.
+A number of additions to the plot are included in the director's cut of the movie which was released on Blu-ray and DVD on January 14, 2014. and provided a longer story than the theatrical version.
+The extended cut of the movie is approximately eight minutes longer than the theatrical version and includes extended and additional scenes not seen in the theatrical version.

-In the extended version, there is an additional scene which takes place aboard the Necromonger capital ship where Riddick kills Krone and finds out that Vaako has crossed the threshold into the Underverse, seen as a large hole in space surrounded by gas.
+In the extended version, there is an additional scene that takes place aboard the Necromonger capital ship where Riddick kills Krone and finds out that Vaako has crossed the threshold into the Underverse, seen as a large hole in space surrounded by gas.
 Riddick looks out the window as he is told that Vaako has gone to achieve transcendence, where he is both dead and alive.

 Sequel

-On January 29, 2014, Vin Diesel had announced on his Facebook page that Universal Pictures wishes to develop a fourth Riddick film prompted by robust DVD sales of the most recent film in the series.
+On January 29, 2014, Diesel had announced on his Facebook page that Universal wishes to develop a fourth Riddick film prompted by robust DVD sales of the most recent film in the series.

-In April 2016, Vin Diesel confirmed that he and writer-director David Twohy were developing a fourth Riddick movie titled Furia and a spin-off TV series titled Merc City.
-In May 2016, he explained that production on Furia may begin in early 2017.
-In a video Vin Diesel asked, "Are you guys excited to hear about Furia?
+In April 2016, Diesel confirmed that he and Twohy were developing a fourth Riddick movie titled Furya and a spin-off TV series titled Merc City.
+In May 2016, he explained that production on Furya may begin in early 2017.
+In a video Diesel asked, "Are you guys excited to hear about Furya?
 Do you want to know where it all began with that dark character Riddick?"
 David Twohy confirmed that the new film would be rated R. The posts did not elaborate on how, if at all, Merc City would be connected to the upcoming film.

-By July 2019, the script was completed and the official title was changed to Riddick: Furya.
+By July 2019, the script was completed and the title was changed to Riddick: Furya.
 The story focuses on the protagonist finally returning to his homeworld, a place he barely remembers and one he fears might be left in ruins by the Necromongers.
 Once there, he finds other Furyans fighting for their existence against a new enemy.

-By May 2022, it was reported that writer-director David Twohy was writing the film alongside original creators Jim and Ken Wheat and that the screenplay was completed in 2021.
+By May 2022, it was reported that Twohy had rewritten the screenplay alongside original creators Jim and Ken Wheat and that it was completed in 2021.
 In May 2022, an Instagram post from Vin Diesel also suggested that pre-production has moved on to the storyboarding phase.
+Shooting was previously scheduled for late 2023 with film release in 2024 or 2025 at the earliest.
+The fourth installment, now simply titled Riddick: Furya, was officially announced in February 2023.

+In May 2024, it was announced that Riddick: Furya would begin production on 26 August 2024 and that the film would shoot in Germany, Spain and the U.K., with David Twohy attached to direct.
+Samantha Vincent and Diesel will be producers.